Greenstand/greenstand-documentation/user-guides/walletapiref.md

 404: Not Found
 404: Can not find this transfer or it is related to this wallet
 ```
-> You can only read details of transfers to or from the wallets you manage.
+> *cause:* You can only read details of transfers to or from the wallets you manage.
 ```
 422: Unprocessable Entity
 422: "transfer_id" must be a valid GUID